Mukeshjavvaji/Contact-book/README.md

 I have downloaded icofont for the icons.
 Link: https://icofont.com
-Read the *'How to use'* section in the above link to know how to embed icons in the website.
+Read the *'How to use'* section in the link to know how to embed icons in the website.

 I have used *jinja web template* for using loops, condition statements etc. in HTML.